 There are two parts to the Academy:

-Phase two: In 2020, MPC provided technical assistance to municipalities related to best practices featured in the Drinking Water 1-2-3 guide.
-A committee of advisors assisted MPC in reviewing applications, and three projects were selected, including Hazel Crest, Robbins, and Sauk Village.
+Phase two: Technical assistance provided to municipalities related to best practices featured in the Drinking Water 1-2-3 guide.
+In 2019, projects selected included Hazel Crest, Robbins, and Sauk Village.
 MPC is now accepting applications for the 2022 round of projects.
 Learn more about this program here!